 Becoming a part of the Meaford Scarecrow Invasion is sometimes inevitable.
-Or so it would seem for Lee Normet, who knew even before buying a house in the town of Meaford that the Scarecrow Invasion was something she would like to be a part of.
-“It looked like a worthwhile activity that would make others
+Or so it would seem for Lee Normet, who knew, even before buying a house in Meaford that the Scarecrow Invasion was something she would like to be a part of.
+“It looked like a worthwhile activity that would make others happy,” she says.

 Thank you from the bottom of our straw-filled hearts to our volunteers.
 They keep the “Unity” in our community.

 The Meaford Scarecrow Invasion and Family Festival welcomes Bronwen Perry.
 Bronwen is the new Family Festival Chair.
 Bronwen was born and raised in Meaford.
 She told us that the Scarecrow Invasion has always been a favourite of hers.
 “I am now excited to be involved in a larger capacity and continue to help grow

 The Scarecrow Invasion and Family Festival welcomes Jen Wright to the Family Festival Committee.
 Jen has volunteered to work with the schools for the family festival.
 We asked Jen to tell us about herself and her new position at the Invasion: “Hi there, My name is Jen Wright.
 My family and I have now